prem-kumar-verma/CTF/Challenges/Forensics.md

 - **stegsnow** It is used to extract the hidden text like password and whitespace text etc... from the text file in some text file we can see visible text only and if we copy whole text file then some white space also theres then using stegsnow we can see the hidden thing which may contain sometime flag or hint to install ```sudo install stegsnow```

+ ## Stegseek: Lightning-Fast Steghide Cracker
+Stegseek is a lightning-fast steghide cracker, built as a fork of the original steghide project.
+It boasts extraordinary speed, capable of processing the entire rockyou.txt* wordlist in under 2 seconds.
+Additionally, Stegseek can extract steghide metadata without the need for a password, making it an essential tool for uncovering hidden data within files.
+Find Stegseek on GitHub at [https://github.com/RickdeJager/stegseek](https://github.com/RickdeJager/stegseek).